Ansible : the basics - Simple IT Automation

 bob

-Deploying from Git (source) :
+Deploying from Git : the git module :

 ansible webservers -m git -a "repo=git://foo.example.org/repo.git dest=/srv/myapp version=HEAD"